YuqinGuan/EITP40-finalProject/README.md

 Input is a `JPG/PNG` image, which is processed to detect individual characters/letters.
 The input image should be taken with evenly distributed light on the paper.

-Will need to optimize the image processing for the appropriate size of the text in the photo.
+Perhaps need to optimize the image processing for the appropriate size of the text in the photo.

 The processing can be improved by adjusting paramaters:

 - kernel size
 - dilation iterations

+TODO:

+- Filter to get rid of shadows?
+- Remove red rectangles from output images
-Should the output images be of equal resolution?
+- Should the output images be of equal resolution?
-Then output images should also be converted into a dataformat like `.mat` or `.csv`
+- Then output images should also be converted into a dataformat like `.mat` or `.csv`

 # Conda Environment